 Do you have in mind to train the robots (using AI and neural networks)?

-You said you’ve worked with Mouse On Mars and dug deep in the history of mechanical music and experiments of early electronic music.
+You said you’ve worked with Mouse On Mars and dug deep into the history of mechanical music and experiments of early electronic music.
 What has been your most surprising finding?

 Together with Mouse on Mars and Tyondai Braxton, I have been involved in a project playing „IN C“ by Terry Riley.
-It is very striking how the pieces created decades ago shape today’s music, like the idea of overlaid iterative patterns, or having pattern which you can put together freely, but they still fit – a little like Ableton Live!
-Apart from that, I realized again, that we repeat ourselves.
+It is very striking how the pieces created decades ago shape today’s music, like the idea of overlaid iterative patterns or having patterns which you can put together freely, but they still fit – a little like Ableton Live!
+Apart from that, I realized again that we repeat ourselves.
 Tape loops, generative music, bent vinyl records – it has all been there already decades ago!